vishal7313/Create-Facebook-App/README.md

 your-app-name-here.herokuapp.com

-Then go to Facebook Login settings on the left panel and enter this for the redirect value: your-app-name-here.herokuapp.com/auth/facebook/callback <br/>
+Then go to Facebook Login settings on the left panel and enter this for the <strong> redirect value </strong>: your-app-name-here.herokuapp.com/auth/facebook/callback <br/>
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)